sHaggYcaT/user-guide/workloads/templates/vm-creation.md

 ## Using registry images

 Kubevirt VM templates, just like kubevirt VM/VMI yaml configs, supports creating VM's disks from registry.
-RegistryDisk is special type volume, which supports downloading images from user-defined registry server.
+RegistryDisk is a special type volume which supports downloading images from user-defined registry server.

-## **Hack** - using pre-downloaded image
+## **Hack** - use pre-downloaded image

-Kubevirt VM templates, just like kubevirt VM/VMI yaml configs, can use pre-downloaded VM image, which can be useful feature especially in the debug/development/testing cases.
-No special parameters requires in the VM template or VM/VMI yaml config.
-The main idea is create Kubernetes PersistentVolume and PersistentVolumeClaim corresponding to existing image in the file system.
+Kubevirt VM templates, just like kubevirt VM/VMI yaml configs, can use pre-downloaded VM image, which can be a useful feature especially in the debug/development/testing cases.
+No special parameters required in the VM template or VM/VMI yaml config.
+The main idea is to create Kubernetes PersistentVolume and PersistentVolumeClaim corresponding to existing image in the file system.
 Example:

 ```yaml
 ---